 Where can I get additional information about the 100 Cycle Challenge?

 - Facebook – 100CycleChallenge

 - YouTube – 100cyclechallenge

 - Call +27 79 469 1716

 Get in touch

-The 100 Cycle Challenge has been conceptualised and developed by Zen|One in conjunction with Cycling South Africa.
-It serves to bolster South Africa’s cycling calendar with an annual 100 kilometre road race that takes place on the first Sunday of May in the City of Ekurhuleni, Gauteng.
-Furthermore, the race supports the development of the sport in South Africa – R50 from each entry into the 100 Cycle Challenge goes toward funding cycling academies nationwide, under the umbrella of Race The Future, Cycling South Africa’s national development plan.
-The developmental focus will be on the City of Ekurhuleni during year one of the cycle race.
+The 100 Cycle Challenge supports the development of the sport in South Africa.
+A percentage of proceeds goes toward funding cycling academies across South Africa under the umbrella of Race The Future, Cycling South Africa’s national development plan.
+The developmental focus will be on the City of Ekurhuleni during the first three years of the race.